jenniferbacon01/CV/README.md

 ## Jenny Bacon

 I am a motivated and enthusiastic individual always looking for new ways to grow, improve and challenge myself.
-I am a Physics graduate with 6 years of experience in the financial sector.
-My roles have become increasingly technical and analytic and I have always found programming mathematically satisfying yet creative.
-In July this year, I joined Makers Academy in order to focus on building a career as a developer.
+I am a Physics graduate with 5 years of experience in the financial sector.
+My roles have become increasingly technical and analytical; I have always found programming mathematically satisfying and yet creative.
+In July this year, I joined a Makers Academy in order to focus on building a career as a developer.

-I would like to work with passionate people in a hands-on dynamic environment where I can apply the best practices and make full use of the concepts learnt at Makers.
+I would like to work with passionate people in a hands-on dynamic environment where I can make full use of the skills and concepts learnt at Makers; best coding practices, program design and teamwork.

 ## Skills

 #### Analytical Skills

-My school and university education provided me with strong numeracy and problem solving skills, which I have continued to practice and improve throughout my career.
+My school and university education provided me with strong numeracy and problem solving skills.
+In particular, my weekly laboratory sessions allowed me to practice hypothesising, manipulating data and drawing conclusions.
+Working through mathematical and practical problems strengthened my ability to think logically and laterally as well as developing a good attention to detail.
+I have continued to practice and improve these skills throughout my career.
 My responsibilities at Mako included detailed quantitative analysis of option positions and trading strategies.
 I also provided data driven p&l analysis and examined market participation for Mako’s new algorithmic market making business.

 #### Communication and Teamwork Skills